dib-lab/2021-paper-metapangenomes/manuscript.md

 Taken together, these results show that reduced alphabet k-mers can accurately estimate key characteristics of pangenomes from bacterial and archaeal genomes.

-## Jaccard containment between reduced alphabet k-mers and k-mers in databases accurately predicts open reading frames in short sequencing reads
+## K-mer methods accurately predicts open reading frames in short sequencing reads

 We next sought to determine whether open reading frames could be accurately predicted directly from short sequencing reads, as this would enable k-mer-based pangenome analysis without assembly.
+Without accurate open reading frame prediction, reads would need to be translated into all six translation frames prior to k-mer decomposition.
+This would inflate the number of k-mers and decrease similarity between genomes.

 We evaluated whether orpheum, a tool recently developed to predict open reading frames in Eukaryotic short reads [@doi:10.1101/2021.07.09.450799], could also perform this task in bacterial and archaeal sequences.
 Orpheum predicts open reading frames by comparing reduced alphabet k-mers in six frame translations of short sequencing reads against those in a database (Jaccard containment) and assigns an open reading frame as coding if containment exceeds a user-defined threshold [@doi:10.1101/2021.07.09.450799].
 To evaluate orpheum, we constructed a database containing all k-mers in coding domain sequences from genomes in GTDB rs202.
 Using representative genomes from the 23 species above, as well as 20 additional RefSeq genomes not in the GTDB rs202 database, we simulated short sequencing reads either from coding domain sequences or non-coding sequences and used these reads to test orpheum.

 Using default parameters, orpheum accurately separated coding from non-coding reads when reads were simulated from genomes in GTDB (**Figure @fig:orpheum_fig A**).
+On average, XX% of reads that were coding were predicted to be non-coding, while XX% of reads that were non-coding were predicted to be coding.
 For reads simulated from genomes not in GTDB, orpheum recovered the majority of coding reads when genomes of the same species were in the database (**Figure @fig:orpheum_fig A,B**).
+On average, XX% of reads that were coding were predicted to be non-coding, while XX% of reads that were non-coding were predicted to be coding.
 Accuracy decreased with increasing taxonomic distance between the query genome and the closest relative in the database (**Figure @fig:orpheum_fig B**).

 For genomes that had at least species-level representatives in GTDB, the largest source of error was non-coding reads being predicted as coding (**Figure @fig:orpheum_fig A**).
 We hypothesized that these reads originated from pseudogenes as these sequences would likely not be annotated as coding in the genomes from which the reads were simulated from, but may retain some k-mers contained in the database.
 To assess this hypothesis, we used annotation files produced by the NCBI Prokaryotic Genome Annotation Pipeline (PGAP), which annotates pseudogenes, for the 23 genomes for which these files were available [@doi:10.1093/nar/gkw569; @doi:10.1093/nar/gkaa1105].
 On average, 12.4% (SD = 13.8%) of non-coding reads that were predicted to be coding fell within pseudogenes annotated by the PGAP pipeline.
-We then BLASTed a subset of the remaining non-coding read that were predicted to be coding against the NCBI nr database.
+We then BLASTed a subset of the remaining non-coding reads that were predicted to be coding against the NCBI nr database.
 All reads we investigated had at least one match at 100% identity to protein sequences in the database, suggesting our test genomes contained additional pseudogenes not annotated by PGAP, or that the software we used to predict open reading frames missed some coding sequences (see Methods).
 <!--Indeed, the worst performer was *Mycoplasmopsis bovis*, with 23% of non-coding reads predicted to be coding.
 *M. bovis* causes bovine tuberculosis and its genome contains signatures of genomic decay and pseudogenization [@doi:10.3389/fmicb.2017.02389], processes that may be linked to bacterial host specialization [@doi:10.1101/cshperspect.a010041; @doi:10.1093/gbe/evv135].-->